An official website of the United States government

 Nakupuna Companies Repurposing/Reuse Efforts and Reports

-As part the Navy's contract with the Nakupuna Companies and their subcontractor, SMS Research, LLC, available below are reports detailing the first two phases of their efforts to solicit public input regarding the re-purposing the Red Hill Bulk Fuel Storage Facility (RHBFSF) once it is defueled and decommissioned.
+As part the Navy's contract with the Nakupuna Companies and their subcontractor, SMS Research, LLC, available below are reports detailing all three phases of their efforts to solicit public input regarding the re-purposing the Red Hill Bulk Fuel Storage Facility (RHBFSF) once it is defueled and decommissioned.

 *Red Hill Repurposing - Qualitative Survey Report (PDF; 2 MB, 125 pages)